India–Maldives relations: 2014 Malé Water Shortage Crisis (MWSC)

 In the wake of a drinking water crisis in Malé on 4 December 2014, following collapse of the island's only water treatment plant, Maldives urged India for immediate help.
-India came to rescue by sending its heavy lift transporters like C-17 Globemaster III, Il-76 carrying bottled water.
+India came to rescue by initiating Operation Neer sending its heavy lift transporters like C-17 Globemaster III, Il-76 carrying bottled water.
 The Indian Navy also sent her ships like INS Sukanya, INS Deepak and others which can produce fresh water using their onboard desalination plants.
 The humanitarian relief efforts by the Indian side was widely appreciated in Malé across all sections of people, with the Vice-President of Maldives thanking the Indian ambassador for swift action.

 2011–2015 Maldives political crisis

-Maldives' first democratically elected president from 2008 to 2012 Mohammed Nasheed, was arrested on 22 February 2015 on terror charges.
+Maldives' first democratically elected president from 2008 to 2012, Mohammed Nasheed, was arrested on 22 February 2015 on terror charges.
 India and US expressed concern over Nasheed's arrest and manhandling.
 Indian PM Modi was to also visit Maldives in the second week of March as a part four nation visit to Indian Ocean neighbours.
 But, he later omitted Maldives from his tour.